GlobalEmpire/GERT/README.md

-# Global Empire Routing Technology
+# Globally Engineered Routing Technology
 Home of the GERT networking technology.
-More detailed information can be found in the GERT whitepaper housed in this repository.
+More detailed information can be found in the wiki pages.

 Please read the license